 We commit to providing transparency on the carbon footprint of both our business operations and of our product.

-We are currently in the process of undergoing a complete Cradle to Gate analysis of our timber sliding sash window in order to produce our first Environmental Product Declaration or EPD.
-Presenting quantified environmental information on the life cycle of our sash window product in the following areas;
+We are pleased to say that we completed our first Cradle to Gate analysis of our timber sliding sash window and our first Environmental Product Declaration that has given us an insight into the environmental impact and life cycle of our sash window product in the following areas;

 We endeavour to use only natural materials in the manufacture of our windows and doors; and that they seek to reduce the risk of health issues associated with noise and sleep deprivation.

 It is estimated that 54% of the UK population is exposed to day time noise pollution greater than recommended levels, which given the potential health impacts, is concerning.
-Research is available linking traffic noise to health issues such as cardiovascular disease, heart attack, stroke and dementia, with people living near airports having an ever greater increased risk of such conditions.
-Bereco throughout its product range can already accommodate the latest in acoustically efficient technologies.
-Already tested, we are soon to announce a programme of activity and a product range to counteract these issues faced by now many homeowners in the UK.
+Research is available linking traffic noise to health issues such as cardiovascular disease, heart attack, stroke and dementia, with people living near airports having an ever-greater increased risk of such conditions.
+Bereco’s Ambient Range of Timber Windows and Doors launched in October 2018 offers the solution to reducing the health risks associated with noise pollution offering windows and doors with third party certified overall dB ratings of 33dB, 38dB, 41dB and 42dB.

 Packaging & Waste

 We aim to reduce our non-recyclable waste by 50% through both business and product development by the year 2022.